niranjankumarnk/MSFT_AI_AGENT_HACKATHON/README.md

   <img src="rag_response3.png" alt="RAG Output 2" width="45%" />
 </p>

-Visuals plays a major role in this Industrial maintenance of the equipment
+Visuals plays a major role in this Industrial maintenance of the equipment by simplifying complex procedures, improving accuracy, and reducing downtime.
+Annotated diagrams, step-by-step visuals, and layout schematics help technicians:
+    - Quickly identify components and understand their configuration.
+    - Follow procedures with precision, reducing the risk of human error.
+    - Troubleshoot effectively using side-by-side visual and textual cues.

+These visual aids not only improve operational efficiency but also support regulatory compliance and preventive maintenance strategies, especially in high-stakes domains like healthcare, aerospace, or oil & gas.

 ### 2. 🛠️ Asset Manager (Azure SQL)
 - Add, view, modify, and delete assets